Open Bible Data Home About News OET Key

 Literal Version

-27:30 Esau begs for a secondary blessing
+27:30 Esaw begs for a secondary blessing

-30Then just as Yitshak had finished blessing Yacob, and as Yacob had only just gone out from his father’s presence, his brother Esau his brother returned from his hunting.
+30Then just as Yitshak had finished blessing Yacob, and as Yacob had only just gone out from his father’s presence, his brother Esaw his brother returned from his hunting.
 31Then he too prepared some tasty food and brought it in to his father and said, “Let my father get up and eat from the game that his son hunted so that you can bless me.”

 32But Yitshak asked him, “Which son are you?”

-“I’m your oldest son Esau.” he answered.
+“I’m your oldest son Esaw.” he answered.

 33Then Yitshak started to trembled badly and he said, “Then who was it that hunted game and brought it to me?
 I ate it all just before you came in, and I blessed that man and indeed, he’ll be blessed.”